1105 - School Volunteer Policy

 2.2.
 Volunteers are expected to follow the direction of the District employee to whom they have been assigned and to conform to all applicable laws, rules, and policies.

 2.3.
-In accordance with District Policy 1100-18.104.22.168: Volunteers with significant unsupervised access to a student in connection with the volunteer's assignment will be required to submit to a criminal background check as a condition of service.
+In accordance with District Policy 1101-2.1.2: Volunteers with significant unsupervised access to a student in connection with the volunteer's assignment will be required to submit to a criminal background check as a condition of service.
 Until the background check is complete, the volunteer must remain under the supervised observation of a District employee.
 The School District will maintain and continuously monitor background records until such time as the volunteer notifies the school administrator or a District administrator that the volunteer is no longer interested in volunteering or when the volunteer services are terminated.

 3.1.1.
 Volunteer: Has the meaning given that term in Utah Code 67-20-2(3).

 3.1.2.
 Approval of volunteer: A volunteer may not donate any service to any school unless the volunteer's services are approved by the principal of that school or designee using District Form 544, in accordance with Utah Code Section 67-20-4.